-The following unaudited pro forma condensed combined financial information and related notes is based on the historical financial information of our company, after giving effect to (i) our equity method investment in NantOmics, LLC, or the NantOmics Investment, (ii) our acquisition of NaviNet, or the NaviNet Acquisition, and the related debt issued to finance such acquisition, (iii) the LLC Conversion as described in "Certain Relationships and Related Party Transactions-LLC Conversion" and (iv) the sale of shares of common stock in this offering at the assumed initial public offering price of \$ (the midpoint of the price range set forth on the cover page of this prospectus), or the Offering Transactions.
+The following unaudited pro forma condensed combined financial information and related notes is based on the historical financial information of our company, after giving effect to (i) our equity method investment in NantOmics, LLC, or the NantOmics Investment, (ii) our acquisition of NaviNet, or the NaviNet Acquisition, and the related debt issued to finance such acquisition, (iii) the LLC Conversion as described in "Certain Relationships and Related Party Transactions-LLC Conversion," which was effected on June 1, 2016, (iv) the amendment to the NantCapital Note, which provides that all outstanding principal and accrued and unpaid interest are due and payable on June 30, 2021, and not on demand, (v) the Note Conversion, as described under the subsection titled "The Offering," which was effected June 1, 2016, (vi) the sale of 6,500,000 shares of common stock in this offering at the initial public offering price of \$14.00 and (vii) a 1-for-5 1/2 reverse stock split of our common stock, which was effected on June 1, 2016.
+Items (iv) through (vii) are referred to as the Offering Transactions.